 DOC administers a sightings database for Māui dolphin.
 It contains data predominantly from 1970 to the present, but also includes one sighting from 1922.
-This information comes from a number of different sources including public sightings through the:
+This information comes from a number of different sources, including public sightings, through:

 - DOC emergency hotline

 - Hector's Dolphin Sightings app